Bateyjosue/thegym-playground-notes/Projects/Moni Share/QA Review.md

 data container =
 DTO =

-> Baren file is use to export all the module in a specific folder structure to reduce the multiple imports
+> Barrel exports file is use to export all the module in a specific folder structure to reduce the multiple imports

 ---